28.06.2024 · Words by Myles

 You might need to adjust the frame's position to ensure it's true and square while completing the hinge-fixing positions, so use a spirit level to ensure you've carried out the hinge installation evenly.
 Most installers prefer fixed butt hinges, but you can also use other hinges.

-Once you've made sure that your door frame is ready to install the new door, start installing your composite door.
+Once you've made sure that your door frame is ready to install the new door, here's how to install a composite door:

 Step one